4.95 from 57 votes

 Oh I’m so glad you asked.
 First let’s taste a look at what challah is.

 Challah is a speciality bread in Jewish culture.
 It is braided and eaten on Shabbat and some major Jewish holidays.
-It does not contain dairy typically.
+It does not contain dairy typically, but does contain eggs.

-The end result is this stunning masterpiece of woven dough and filling, like marbling, through the bread.
+The end result is this stunning masterpiece of soft, light, airy, and fluffy bread that is simply incredible.
 Eat it in slices.

 Challah, whether vegan or not, tastes similar to brioche if you are familiar.
 It’s rich and spongy with a little sweetness.
 Soft, sweet, and delicious are great ways to describe it.